 Cons

-- It doesn't offer premium travel perks such as airport lounge access or the ability to transfer points to airline and hotel loyalty programs.
+- It doesn't offer premium travel perks like airport lounge access, and points can't be transferred to airline or hotel loyalty programs.

 Bank of America® Travel Rewards vs Chase Sapphire Reserve®